- What constitutes a complete application?

 No. The WOW program currently supports students pursuing summer internships only.

-No. Applicants doing thesis research are not eligible for WOW funding; the program’s aim is to support students pursuing workplace career objectives in organizational environments.
+No. The program aims to support students pursuing workplace career objectives in organizational environments.

 The Letter of Offer confirms that you have been offered an internship at your work site, detailing (1) the time frame and number of hours, (2) the work that you will be performing, (3) acknowledges the goals that you and organization have discussed for your internship, and (4) suggests how you will be supervised/mentored during the summer.
 This letter is a crucial part of your application and should paint a clear picture of your proposed work there, and should be tailored to your skills and expectations.